GreatClasher/Diabetes_deployed/README.md

 AWS CodePipeline takes the lead in automating both the build and deployment processes.
 The pipeline is finely tuned to monitor changes in the GitHub repository, triggering the deployment pipeline whenever updates are pushed.

 - **Source Stage:**
-  - Listens attentively for changes in the GitHub repository.
+  - Listens attentively to changes in the GitHub repository.

 - **Build Stage:**
   - Leverages AWS CodeBuild to systematically build the application, ensuring a reliable and efficient process.